zpeng11/JupyterNotebookOnARC/README.md

 After Step3, configuration on the ARC server side is done.
 Therefore you can use any other devices to go through Step4 & Step5 to get access to the Jupyter Notebook on ARC.

 ## Customize your setting
+Please look into [JupyterOnARC.slurm](./JupyterOnARC.slurm) file and make your own change.

+You may change computing resources you wish to reserve, or add more environmental set up before starting the Jupyter Notebook.

+You should keep in mind that the Jupyter Notebook server only servive within your reserve time.

+## Useful tool
+`jupyter nbconvert --to script notebook.ipynb` is a useful command line tool to convert your Jupyter Notebook to Python script.
+It will be useful if you wish to run your code in a non-interactive way.

+Don't forget to comment interactive blocks before converting.

 ## References
 - [ARC Cluster Guide](https://rcs.ucalgary.ca/ARC_Cluster_Guide)